nstecker16/active-directory-lab/README.md

 **Note:** [a] refers to the lettered screenshots on the [screenshots.md](./notes/screenshots.md) file (you can click on letters for link navigation to screenshot)

+## Update for v2.0: 15 December 2025

+Re-visiting this project and making some changes:
+- Basically re-creating project from scratch utilizing new evaluation copies
+    - Now using a new Windows 11 Evaluation copy for mock user machines
+- Utilizing Linux's in-built KVM/QEMU virtualization platform with Virtual Machine Manager instead of VMWare Workstation Pro
+    - Current OS kernel is not supported by VMWare
+- Modified README.md to reflect new status of project
+    - Copied old README and moved to /notes/other-resources for reference
+- All other /notes files have a line indicating where v2.0 begins

 ## Objective

 Apply basic functions in Active Directory such as creating and modifying groups, users, and devices as well as applying policies and more

 ## Setup

-1. Created virtual machines (VMs) using VMWare Workstation Pro[^1]
+1. Created virtual machines (VMs) using KVM/QEMU
-2. Installed Microsoft Server 2022 on a VM[^2]
+2. Installed Microsoft Server 2022 on a VM[^1]
 3. Added Active Directory as a feature on the server using Server Manager
-4. Installed Microsoft Windows 10 Enterprise on another VM to test policies[^3]
+4. Installed Microsoft Windows 10 Enterprise on another VM to test policies[^2]

 ## Key Concepts Learned